D1ie3z/HackTheBox/HackTheBox/Driver/README.md

 # ENGLISH
-This is a machine OS windows.
+This is a machine with windows OS.
 # ESPAÑOL
 Está es una maquina con sistema operativo windows.